HabibCode01/AI-Machine-Learning-Small-Project/readme.md

 ### 📸 Project Demo & Architecture
-![Autonomous Agent Architecture Diagram](agent_architecture.png) *(This automatically links to the agent_architecture.png file your script generates!)*
+![Autonomous Agent Architecture Diagram](agent_architecture.png)

 ### How it works (The State Graph)
 * **Retrieve Node:** The system first searches a local text database for an answer to your question.